hashed-io/document-graph-book/src/explorer/tutorials.md

 ![Anchor login prompt](./images/tutorials/anchor-login.jpeg)

-Accept de identity authority to access all options in the Document Graph Explorer.
+Accept the identity authority to access all options in the Document Graph Explorer.

 The steps to create a document are very straightforward, go ahead and press new the buttom that says **New Document**